-Spend some time in prayer with one another
+Spend some time in prayer with one another:

-- Conscious of what has just been shared, members briefly name/ describe their prayer needs. - 2.
-Intentionally call on the Holy Spirit to be present (e.g. "Come Holy Spirit, please be present as we pray") - 3.
-Move to prayers of thanks and praise to God. - 4.
+- 1. Conscious of what has just been shared, members briefly name/ describe their prayer needs. - Intentionally call on the Holy Spirit to be present (e.g. "Come Holy Spirit, please be present as we pray") - 3.
+Offer prayers of thanks and praise to God. - 4.
 Pray for each others' prayer needs.
-Where appropriate, you may like to encourage the group to place a hand on the shoulder of the individual that you are currently praying for. - Conclude your prayer time with another prayer of praise, perhaps reciting the 'Glory Be' or similar prayer.
+Where appropriate, you may like to encourage the group to place a hand on the shoulder of the individual that you are currently praying for. - 5.
+Conclude your prayer time with another prayer of praise, perhaps praying the 'Glory Be'.